Understanding the Nail

 This condition is characterized by thin and fragile nails that look concave or “scooped out,” similar to a spoon.
 Koilonychia typically affects fingernails.
 It can be hereditary or a sign of iron deficiency anemia, malnutrition, celiac disease, heart disease, hypothyroidism, or the liver condition hemochromatosis, in which your body absorbs too much iron from the food you eat.

 If you feel that you might have onychogryphosis, NPS, or koilonychia, schedule an appointment with your doctor.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 Whether or not you’re under a doctor’s supervision, it’s important to maintain your toenails.
 Upward-growing toenails tend to rip more often, exposing the area to infection, so careful hygiene is vital.